 For a calm and relaxing evening, head to their forest-laced outdoor amphitheater, Hard Truth Terrace Hollow.

-Sip on some locally crafted beverages, munch on your favorite snack, breath in the fresh air – enjoy a memorable evening.
+Sip on locally crafted beverages, munch on your favorite snack, breathe in the fresh air, and enjoy a memorable evening.

 Looking for handcrafted Indiana spirits made of locally grown grains?

 The Bear Wallow Distillery offers the spirits you are looking for.